Private and Public Disclosures in Countries with Weak Institutional Environments: Evidence from Shanghai-Hong Kong Connect

 47 Pages Posted: 22 Jun 2017 Last revised: 25 Oct 2017

 Date Written: June 12, 2017

-Keywords: disclosure, reputation, credibility, institutional investors, market liberalization
+Keywords: private disclosure, reputation, credibility, institutional investors, market liberalization

 Suggested Citation: Suggested Citation